 Deeyah Khan is a Emmy & Peabody award winning documentary filmmaker.
 Born to parents of Pashtun (Afghan) and Pakistani origin, the Norwegian filmmaker serves as the UNESCO Goodwill Ambassador for Artistic freedom and Creativity, promoting freedom of creation for artists around the world.

 Professor Agnes Binagwaho, MD, M(Ped), PhD is the Vice Chancellor of the University of Global Health Equity in Rwanda.
-She previously worked 20 years in public services as well as Minister of Health, and was named among the 100 Most Influential African Women for 2020.
+She previously worked 20 years in public service as well as Minister of Health, and was named among the 100 Most Influential African Women for 2020.

 Aslı Erdoğan is a Turkish writer and human rights activist.
 She was a columnist for the Özgür Gündem newspaper, a pro-Kurdish daily, and a member of its advisory board.
 In her writing she tackles controversial issues such as torture, the Kurdish question and violence against women.